-Here we will consider only HttpDecoderExample class with AsyncServlet as it contains
+Here we will consider only the HttpDecoderExample class with AsyncServlet as it contains

-Consider this example as a concise presentation of MVC pattern:
+Consider this example as a concise representation of the MVC pattern:

 To model a Contact representation, we will create a plain java class with fields (name, age, address), constructor and accessors to the fields.

 An AsyncServlet will be used as a controller.
-We will also add RoutingServlet to determine respond to a particular endpoint.
+We will also add RoutingServlet for routing a concrete request to a particular endpoint.

 Creating HttpDecoderExample Class

-Let’s create HttpDecoderExample class which extends HttpServerLauncher.
-HttpServerLauncher will take care
+Let’s create the HttpDecoderExample class which extends HttpServerLauncher.
+By extending the HttpServerLauncher we will take care

-of the lifecycle of our server, will start and stop needed services.
-Next, provide two custom parsers which will be used
+of the server’s lifecycle and service management.
+Next, we provide two custom parsers based on HttpDecoder- ADDRESS_DECODER and CONTACT_DECODER - which will be used

-Also, we need to create applyTemplate(Mustache mustache, Map<String, Object> scopes) method, which will fill the provided
+Also, we need to create applyTemplate(Mustache mustache, Map<String, Object> scopes) method to fill the provided

 Mustache template with the given data: